 When should FY22 Title VI Training occur?

-- Annual Grants must complete Title VI training and submit certification between July 1, 2021 – December 3, 2021, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
-The FY22 Title VI submission deadline for all Annual Grants is December 3, 2021.
+- Annual Grants must complete Title VI training and submit certification between July 1, 2022 – December 9, 2022, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
+The FY23 Title VI submission deadline for all Annual Grants is December 9, 2022.

-- Rolling/Mini-Grants must submit Title VI training before payment will be distributed.
-If your agency has already completed the training in the TN Arts Commission’s online grant system due to receiving an Annual Grant for the FY22 it is not necessary to repeat the training.
+- Rolling/Mini-Grants must submit Title VI training before the payment is distributed.
+If your agency has already completed the training in the TN Arts Commission’s online grant system due to receiving an Annual Grant for the FY 23, it is not necessary to repeat the training.